A long, tough and brilliant day’s alpine mountaineering on the world’s most iconic mountain.

 Our six day Matterhorn course begins in Chamonix which is easily reached from Geneva airport via a simple one hour transfer.

 - Climb the Matterhorn, the worlds most iconic mountain

 - Complete 3 high quality alpine training climbs based in the Chamonnix Valley.
-These will include rock and snow and mixed terrain to best prepare you for the styles of climbing on the Matterhorn
+These will include rock, snow and mixed terrain to best prepare you for the styles of climbing on the Matterhorn

 When To Climb the Matterhorn

-The main season for climbing the Matterhorn is high summer (late June to mid September).
-This is when the summit ridges clear of snow and allow easier and swifter progress
+The main season for climbing the Matterhorn is high summer (late June / early June to early mid September).
+This is when the summit ridges clear of snow and allow easier and swifter progress.

 6 Day Matterhorn Itinerary

 This is a suggested itinerary based on good weather.
 It may be necessary to change the programme to make best use of local mountain conditions.

 Pre-Course fitness training and, if you have the time, training and acclimatisation training in the hills above Chamonix for a few days before the course starts.
 We can offer advice on how to get the most out of these pre-course elements as well as discussing appropriate equipment for the trip.